dmuth/docker-in-vagrant/README.md

 - `bin/destroy.sh` - This destroys the VM.
 - `bin/docker-load-images.sh` - This loads Docker images which were saved outside of the VM.
 Used by `start.sh`.
 - `bin/docker-save-images.sh` - Save existing Docker images outside of the VM.
 Run manually.
+- `bin/provision.sh` - Run the `vagrant provision` command.
+Optional environment variables to speed up testing and debugging include:
+  - `SKIP_APT`, `SKIP_DOCKER`, `SKIP_SSH`, and `SKIP_TIME`.

+## Frequently asked questions

-## FAQ: You get a "Permission denied (public key)" error when trying to use a Docker command.
+### FAQ: You get a "Permission denied (public key)" error when trying to use a Docker command.

 Did you add the key to `ssh-agent`?
 If so, did you destroy and rebuild the instance?
 You'll need to re-add the key since a new SSH key was generated as part of that process.

-## FAQ: Sometimes when using docker-compose on a bunch of containers at once, I see an SSH error!
+### FAQ: Sometimes when using docker-compose on a bunch of containers at once, I see an SSH error!

 I am trying to reproduce this reliably, but it seems that this happens when sshd gets too many incoming connections at once!
 If it does happen to you, just run the command again.
 Docker commands such as `up` and `kill` are idempotent, so running them more than once should not cause any harm.

-## FAQ: I get an error saying "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"
+### FAQ: I get an error saying "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!"

 It's all good--it means you have a reference to the VM sitting in your `$HOME/.ssh/known_hosts` file.
 Take a look through that file and see if you see any lines that start with `[127.0.0.1]:2222` or similar.